Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

 ## Configuration

 ### Defining Container

-Container is an element where Qiscus Web SDK Chat feature will be rendered into.
+Container is an element where qiscus Web SDK Chat feature will be rendered into.
-To define container you need to append `<div id="qiscus-widget"></div>` tag before closing body tag.
+To define container you need to include `<div id="qiscus-widget"></div>` tag before closing body tag.
 Here's code example.
 ```html
 <html lang="en">